-	- Review the nature of your transactions and decide how (or if) you need to detect write-write conflicts and how you
+- Review the nature of your transactions and decide how (or if) you need to detect write-write conflicts and how you will do that.

-objects need to be distributed and how.
+- Examine your domain model and determine what objects need to be distributed and how.
 Should you distribute the entire object?
 A state holder?
 A distribution-only object that derives state from several different domain objects?

 Determine the scaling needs of your system: